Standard MusicXML MuseScore can read

 StaveWave exports standard MusicXML.
-Once the conversion finishes, open MuseScore, choose File › Open, and select the downloaded .xml or .mxl file.
-MuseScore reads it as a full score.
+Open MuseScore, go to File › Open, and select the exported file.
+MuseScore imports it as a full score.

 MusicXML for MuseScore